Aussiepom

 Feeding your Aussiepom a well-balanced diet is crucial for keeping them healthy and energetic.
 Since they’re active dogs, they need food that provides them with plenty of energy to play and explore.

-Look for dog food that's high in protein and contains essential nutrients like vitamins and minerals.
+Look for dog food that’s high in protein and contains essential nutrients like vitamins and minerals.
 This helps support their muscles, bones, and overall health.
-Avoid foods with lots of fillers and additives, as these may do more harm than good.
+Avoid foods with lots of fillers, additives and toxins, such as grapes, as these may do more harm than good.

 It’s a good idea to consult with your veterinarian to determine the best diet for your their specific needs.
 They can recommend the right type of food and the right portion based on factors like their age, weight, and activity level.